Belleville Sens Head into the Holidays on Four-Game Point Streak

 - Belleville Sens Head into the Holidays on Four-Game Point Streak - Belleville Senators

-- Sheldon Dries Named AHL Player of the Week - Grand Rapids Griffins
+- Hartford Wolf Pack Loan D Cooper Moore to Bloomington Bison - Hartford Wolf Pack

-- Grand Rapids' Sheldon Dries Named Howies Hockey Tape/AHL Player of the Week - AHL
+- Mammoth Recall Villalta from Tucson, Roadrunners Recall Wells from Grizzlies - Tucson Roadrunners

-- Last Chance to Get Condors Holiday Gift Before Christmas - Bakersfield Condors
+- Rafaël Harvey-Pinard Named AHL Player of the Week - Wilkes-Barre/Scranton Penguins

-- Rangers Recall F Brett Berard from Wolf Pack - Hartford Wolf Pack
+- Wilkes-Barre/Scranton's Rafael Harvey-Pinard Named Howies Hockey Tape/AHL Player of the Week - AHL

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.